What is the CEFR?

 How does the 'Learn French With Alexa' website help you reach C2 level?

-- From lesson 35, as well as all the videos provided to enhance your fluency, you are encouraged to listen to French radio and TV, to take part in conversational groups and to practise your speaking as much as you can.
+- In lessons 39 and 40, as well as all the videos provided to enhance your fluency, you are encouraged to listen to French radio and TV, to take part in conversational groups and to practise your speaking as much as you can.

 Check out some of our other blog posts!